fservignat/valuejunk/README.md

 ## Feature

-**Landing page** – is an old telephone with light bulbs capturing the purpose of the website to providing connectivity in the community for bright ideas of upcycling projects.
-Scrolling down reviews the three main sections (i.e. Market place, craftspeople, and projects) which is explanatory from the images and brief description.
+**Landing page** – is an old telephone with light bulbs.
+This captures the purpose of the website of providing connectivity in the community sharing their bright ideas of upcycling projects.
+Scrolling down reviews the three main sections (i.e. Market place, Craftspeople, and Projects) which is self-explanatory from the images and brief descriptions.

-**Logo**– The logo is two circles joined together reineforcing the idea of connnectivity and ciricle representing a sustainable life cycle for junk.
-This logo on the top left will also server as link to the home page.
+**Logo**– The logo is two circles joined together reineforcing the idea of connnectivity.
+The ciricles represents a sustainable life cycle for junk.
+This logo is located on the top left and server as a clickable icon to the home page.

 ![image](https://user-images.githubusercontent.com/104385712/210156265-2d17d068-829d-4660-b25e-15fbf90e5372.png)

-**Navigation Bar** - he navigation bar blends in with the landing page taking the theme colors, shades of green throughout the website.
-It has the three categories access, 'Junk Market', 'Craftpeople', and 'Projects'.
-In addition, there is a quick access to post an Ad.
+**Navigation Bar** - the navigation bar blends in with the landing page taking the theme colors, shades of green throughout the website.
+It has the three categories , 'Junk Market', 'Craftpeople', and 'Projects'.
+In addition, there is a quick access to 'Post an Ad'.

 ![image](https://user-images.githubusercontent.com/104385712/210156059-8e53575f-2201-40c8-8efb-7a19bfd39730.png)